jupyter-book/mystmd/docs/notebooks-with-markdown.md

   display_name: "Python 3"
 ```

-When we declare the frontmatter, all the contents in {myst:directive}`code-cell` and {myst:role}`eval` will be executed by the `python` kernel during the building process.
+After we declare the frontmatter, the contents of each {myst:directive}`code-cell` directive and {myst:role}`eval` role will be executed by the `python` kernel during the building process.

 ### Use a different kernel
 Furthermore, you can build MyST Markdown content with other programming languages like JavaScript, R, and Julia by installing the corresponding kernel.
 For example, to build a page that uses JavaScript in the {myst:directive}`code-cell`, we could: